return {

 personal config.

-While that’s not a great outcome, it’s still better than if you didn’t use LazyVim at all, because then you’d have to write the entire configuration from scratch instead of copying and modifying a trusted source.
+While that’s not a great outcome, it’s still better than if you didn’t use LazyVim at all, because then you’d have to write the entire configuration from scratch instead of copying and modifying a trusted source for a small subset of plugins.

 19.5.
 Modifying Options In-place

-do the right thing, especially with nested tables or if you want to remove,
+always do the right thing, especially with nested tables or if you want to

-instead of add, a key.
-Sometimes it is better to specify opts as a Lua
+remove a key.
+Sometimes it is better to specify opts as a Lua function.
+LazyVim

 return {